 Willowbrook Frustrated With Slow Response

 Willowbrook officials took action because they were frustrated with the slow pace of the federal and state investigations into the Sterigenics crisis.
 Just last week, the federal EPA said the agency did not have enough evidence yet to take action.
 The agency announced the delay despite data suggesting the cancer threat appeared to be getting worse.

 Federal and state officials first began looking into Sterigenics in 2017 after determining that cancer risks in one area near the plant were more than nine times the national average.
 By August 2018, an agency at the Department of Health and Human Services had estimated that the cancer risks could be even more serious.
 Later testing found that spikes of ethylene oxide were at higher levels than before Sterignenics installed its new pollution-control equipment earlier in the year.

 Sterigenics Facing Further Opposition

-Sterigenics has vowed to fight the shutdown, calling to the IEPA’s actions “Indefensible.”
+Sterigenics has vowed to fight the shutdown, calling the IEPA’s actions “indefensible.”
 But the company will likely face further opposition from public officials.

 Two days before the Seal Order, six Illinois lawmakers sent a letter requesting the EPA’s intervention.
 In the letter, the lawmakers called for a criminal investigation into the company in response to a recent news report.
 The report alleged that Sterigenics used secret sites to release ethylene oxide gas and dumped toxic chemicals into public sewers.